xullnn/ls_pull_over_push/170/readme.md

 18. When we type a url in a tab bar of browser, then click enter, see the displayed webpage, would there only one get request be issued by the browser?

 No. If there's other resource like css, js or images, by default the browser will automatically issue new requests to download these resource.
-Another situation is if the first response's headers contains status 3xx and `"Location"` header, the page we `GET` is not the page we first requested for, we'd been redirected to another page.
+Another situation is if the first response's headers contains status 3xx and `"Location"` header, the page we `GET` is not the page we first requested for, we would be redirected to another page.

 19. What is HTTP Request Method?